 Editor's note: The definition of 5G ProSe Intermediate Relay may need to be further revised if this term is deemed necessary according to solution discussion.
 Whether and how to define intermediate relay for multi-hop UE-to-UE relay is FFS.

+5G ProSe Indirect Relay Discovery: A procedure employed by a 5G ProSe-enabled UE to discover other 5G ProSe-enabled UEs in its vicinity based on in-direct radio transmissions through 5G ProSe Intermediate Relay UE(s) with NR technology.

+5G ProSe Indirect Relay Communication: A communication between two or more UEs in proximity that are 5G ProSe-enabled, by means of user plane transmission using NR technology through 5G ProSe Intermediate Relay UE(s) via a path not traversing any network node.

 *** Next change ***